 1867 Yonge Street, Suite 810

 Toronto, ON M4S 1Y5

-For more general inquiries, the information and Privacy Commissioner of Canada oversees the administration of the privacy legislation in the private sector.
+For more general inquiries, the Information and Privacy Commissioner of Canada oversee the administration of the privacy legislation in the private sector.
 The Commissioner also acts as a kind of ombudsman for privacy disputes.
 The information and Privacy Commissioner can be reached at:

 112 Kent Street